 Legal reference: Draft royal decree temporarily amending Article 419(b), (c), (e)(i) and (f)(i), Article 420(3) and Article 429(5)(1) of the Programme Law of 27 December 2004.

-The prices of petroleum products are subject to ceilings in Belgium.
-This is done by The Federal Public Service Economy, which calculates them on a daily basis.
+There is a price ceiling for petroleum products in Belgium.
+The Federal Public Service Economy calculates the price ceiling on a daily basis.
 This is established in a programme agreement between the Belgian government and the petroleum sector.

-The calculation formulas are designed, on the one hand, to pass on the various costs of the production and supply chain as well as to protect consumers from price fluctuations and increases.
+The calculation formulas are designed to pass on the various costs of the production and supply chain and to protect consumers from price fluctuations.

-Given the context of extraordinary price increases during the past few months, the Belgian federal government has decided to take temporary measures to mitigate the significant impact by reducing the excise duty on petrol and diesel to €144.6282 per 1,000 liters.
-This amounts to a discount of €0.175 per liters at the pump.
-The level of the discount also depends on fluctuations in the international market and the application of the VAT rate.
+Given extraordinary price increases during the past few months, the Belgian federal government reduced the excise duty on petrol and diesel to €144.6282 per 1,000 litres.
+This amounts to a discount of €0.175 per litres at the pump.
+The size of the discount depends on fluctuations in the international market and the application of the VAT rate.

-Important is that at the same time, a so called: "regular click system" is implemented.
-This system will increase prices again if they fall below €1.7 per liters.
-When this occurs, the excise duty rate will be increased once again, with the aim of gradually bringing price levels back to the level of 1 January 2022.
+The government also implemented a system called the "regular click system."
+This system increases prices if they fall below €1.7 per litres.
+When this occurs, the excise duty rate will be increased once again with the aim of gradually bringing price levels back to the level of 1 January 2022.

 The measure applies to all fuel prices and is applied automatically and directly.